astronomer/docs/learn/airflow-mongodb.md

 id: "airflow-mongodb"
 ---

-[MongoDB](https://www.mongodb.com/) is a noSQL document database designed for workloads of any scale.
-By leveraging the [Mongo provider](https://registry.astronomer.io/providers/mongo), you can easily orchestrate many MongoDB use cases with Airflow such as:
+[MongoDB](https://www.mongodb.com/) is an open-source general purpose database built by developers, for developers.
+MongoDB's popularity is driven by its use of flexible document schemas and horizontal scalability.
+By leveraging the [Mongo provider](https://registry.astronomer.io/providers/mongo), you can easily orchestrate many use cases with Airflow such as:

 - Machine learning pipelines.
 - Automating database administration operations.